Kishti Tomita

 On 26 February 2008, it was revealed that Tomita had quit the Idol jury and would not appear in Idol 2008; none of the other two jury members attended the next season.

-On 10 May, Tomita was a background singer for the Russian entry in the Eurovision Song Contest 2011 after one of the other Swedish background singers became ill.
+On 10 May, Tomita was a background singer and Voice Coach for the Russian entry in the Eurovision Song Contest 2011 after one of the other Swedish background singers became ill.
 In 2014, she discovered that she had Asperger syndrome.

 Tomita returned as a judge in Idol 2017.

 Kishti Tomita placed third in the final of the fifth season of Masked Singer Sverige, which was broadcast on TV4.

+Kishti is Currently wrighting on her solo album and Working with YoungLean, Robyn and many other artist.